midearth-labs/fit-journey/game/design/implementation-roadmap.md

-# Fitness AI Game - Implementation Roadmap
+# FitJourney Game - Implementation Roadmap

 ## Executive Summary

-This roadmap provides a comprehensive, phase-based implementation plan for the Fitness AI Game.
+This roadmap provides a comprehensive, phase-based implementation plan for the FitJourney Game.
 The project is designed to be delivered in 4 phases over 16 weeks, with each phase building upon the previous one to create a fully functional, scalable application.

 ## Project Timeline Overview